 All students are required to take the history course on 19th Century France (IFST-GA.1610).
 Students pick the remaining courses from the IFS course offerings.
 The choice of courses is made in consultation with an IFS faculty advisor on the basis of interest, previous training, and professional needs.
 IFS courses are grouped into four fields:

 I. History: Current and recent courses include Nineteenth-Century France, Twentieth-Century France, France and the Maghreb, France and Africa, Colonial and Postcolonial French Antilles, and topics in French History: Journalism.

 II.
 Society: Current and recent courses include Education in France, Immigration in France, the Urban Question in France, and Race, Class and Gender in French Society.

 III.
 Politics and the Economy: Current and recent courses include The Fifth Republic, The Extreme Right in France, France and Globalization, and Topics in the French Economy: Work and Its Market.

 IV.
-Culture in Society: Current and recent courses in Culture in Society include the Invention of the Belle Epoque, the Sociolinguistics of French, Cinema and history, and Press, Society, and Literature Since the 19th Century.
+Culture in Society: Current and recent courses include the Invention of the Belle Epoque, the Sociolinguistics of French, Cinema and history, and Press, Society, and Literature Since the 19th Century.